realm/realm-java/realm/rfc/0001-backlink-query-syntax.md

 ```
 // Wild cards
 - "name[*] = 'John' " // All backlink types
+- "name[Person.*] = 'John' " // All fields are included from the backlink type.
 - "name[* extends Person] = 'John' " // Polymorphic backlinks
 - *[*] = 'John' // Any string based field on all types of backlinks